AllenNeuralDynamics/dynamic-foraging-task/README.md

   - **Openg logging folder**: Open the current logging folder
 - **Open behavior folder**: Open the folder to save the current behavior Json file
 #### Settings
 - **Open setting folder**: Open the default settings folder.
-It should be located in Documents\ForagingSettings and named ForagingSettings.json.
+It is in Documents\ForagingSettings by default.
+There are different Json files to save different default parameters.
+  - **ForagingSettings.json**: General settings.
     - **default_saveFolder**: The default save location.
 The folder structure is default_saveFolder\Rig\Animal\Animal_year-month-day_hour-minute-second\.
 There are further five folders EphysFolder, HarpFolder, PhotometryFolder, TrainingFolder and VideoFolder for saving different data sources.
 Default: Documents
     - **current_box**: To define the rig name.
+  - **WaterCalibration.json**: The water calibration results.
+  - **LaserCalibration.json**: The laser calibration results.
+  - **TrainingStagePar.json**: The training stage parameters in a task-dependent manner.
 #### Help

 ### Toolbars (copy of some useful functions from the Menu)